 Superintendent's Message

-Building a budget involves input from many different stakeholders.
-We welcome everyone to learn more about our Annual Vote taking place on May 20 in the old Middle School Library.
-Those interested in sharing their thoughts may attend our annual budget hearing at 6 p.m. on Monday May 12 in the Middle School Cafeteria.
+Budget development is a shared effort that benefits from community engagement.
+We encourage residents to learn more about the proposed budget and participate in the Annual Vote on May 19, to be held in the former Middle School Library.
+Community members are also invited to attend the annual budget hearing at 6:00 p.m. on Monday, May 11, in the Middle School Cafeteria.

-We also welcome everyone to learn more about our Annual Vote taking place on May 20, in the May edition of the Midlakes Journal, and on our website at Midlakes.org/AnnualVote.
+We also welcome everyone to learn more about our Annual Vote in the May edition of the Midlakes Journal and on our website at Midlakes.org/AnnualVote.

 — Nick Ganster, Superintendent